-Students can find the 2021-2022 master's degree checksheet in their orientation binder and also online within the General Catalog at the following link:
+Students can find the 2022-2023 master's degree checksheet in their orientation binder and also online within the General Catalog at the following link:

-https://my.sa.ucsb.edu/catalog/Current/CollegesDepartments/ls-intro/gis.aspx?DeptTab=Graduate
+https://my.sa.ucsb.edu/catalog/Current/Documents/2022_Majors/GRAD/GlobI/GLOBAL-STUDIES-MA-REQUIREMENTS-2022-23.pdf

-NOTE: All students must follow the degree checksheet requirements specified for the academic year in which they entered the MA program!
+NOTE: All students should follow the degree checksheet requirements specified for the academic year in which they entered the MA program!
 Additionally, all Global Studies and University degree requirements must be satisfied before the MA degree can be awarded.